 - Anyone can call any book a bestseller (or “best-seller” or “best seller”) and the label may help it to achieve more sales—deserved or not deserved.

 - Keep in mind that even if a book is on a legitimate list, the fact that many were sold does not necessarily mean that it’s a good book, or even that buyers have read what they've bought.
 Used bookstores are filled with "used" books that have obviously not even been opened.
 From Wikipedia: Bestsellers have gained such great popularity that it has sometimes become fashionable to purchase them. . . .
 The rising length of bestsellers may mean that more of them are simply becoming bookshelf decor.
-In 1985 members of the staff of The New Republic placed coupons redeemable for $5 cash inside 70 books that were selling well, and none of them were sent in to collect the cash.
+In 1985 members of the staff of The New Republic placed coupons redeemable for $5 cash inside 70 books that were selling well, and none of them were sent in.